 Today, Ngala operates across Western Australia, and continues to use the latest internal and external research and training, alongside community stories and experiences to develop and deliver services that meet the needs of today’s parents and children.

 *Ngala sincerely regrets the trauma caused to parents and their children and families by past adoption practices.
-We commend the formal apologies by the State and Federal Governments in 2010 and 2013.
+You can read our statement of apology here.